bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/pathways/module2_lab/mod2_lab.md

- Over-representation analysis (ORA) practical lab
-GSEA
+---
+layout: post2
+permalink: /PNAOD_module2_lab_2016/
+title: Pathway and Network Analysis of -Omics Data 2016 Module 2 Lab
+header1: Pathway and Network Analysis of -Omics Data 2016
+header2: Module 2 Lab
+image: CBW_pathway_icon.jpg
+---

+**This work is licensed under a [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US).
+This means that you are able to copy, share and modify the work, as long as the result is distributed under the same license.**

+# Over-Representation Analysis (ORA) Practical Lab: GSEA

+by Veronique Voisin

-Introduction
+## Introduction

 This practical lab contains one exercise.
-It uses GSEA (http://www.broadinstitute.org/gsea/index.jsp) to perform a gene-set enrichment analysis.
+It uses [GSEA](http://www.broadinstitute.org/gsea/index.jsp) to perform a gene-set enrichment analysis.

-Goal of the exercise
+### Goal of the exercise

 Learn how to run GSEA and explore the results.

-Data
+### Data

-The data used in this exercise is gene expression (transcriptomics) obtained from high throughput RNA sequencing.
+The data used in this exercise is gene expression (transcriptomics) obtained from high-throughput RNA sequencing.
 They correspond to Ovarian serous cystadenocarcinoma samples.
-This cohort was previously stratified into four distinct expression subtypes [ PMID:21720365 ] and a subset of the immunoreactive and mesenchymal subtypes are compared to demonstrate the GSEA workflow.
+This cohort was previously stratified into four distinct expression subtypes [PMID:21720365](http://www.ncbi.nlm.nih.gov/pubmed/21720365) and a subset of the immunoreactive and mesenchymal subtypes are compared to demonstrate the GSEA workflow.

-How was the data processed?
+#### How was the data processed?

-Gene expression from the TCGA Ovarian serous cystadenocarcinoma RNASeq V2 cohort was downloaded on 2015-05-22 from cBioPortal for Cancer Genomics (http://www.cbioportal.org/data_sets.jsp) [ PMID:19910308 ].
-Differential expression for all genes between the mesenchymal and immunoreactive groups was estimated using edgeR .
+Gene expression from the TCGA Ovarian serous cystadenocarcinoma RNASeq V2 cohort was downloaded on 2015-05-22 from [cBioPortal for Cancer Genomics](http://www.cbioportal.org/data_sets.jsp).
+Differential expression for all genes between the mesenchymal and immunoreactive groups was estimated using [edgeR](http://www.ncbi.nlm.nih.gov/pubmed/19910308).

-Exercise
+### Exercise

 Our goal is to upload the 2 required files into GSEA, set up the parameters, run GSEA, open and explore the gene-set enrichment results.
 The 2 required files are a rank file (.rnk) and a pathway file (.gmt).

 To generate a rank file (.rnk),  a score (-log10 * pvalue * sign(logFC)) was calculated from the EdgeR differential expression results.
 It is used to rank the genes from top up-regulated to top down-regulated (all genes are included).
 The pathway database (.gmt) used for the GSEA analysis was downloaded from http://baderlab.org/GeneSets .
 This file contains gene-sets obtained from  MsigDB-c2, NCI, Biocarta, IOB, Netpath, HumanCyc, Reactome and the Gene Ontology (GO) databases.
 More information on how EdgeR was performed is included  at the bottom of the page in the ‘Additional Information’ section .